AmirahAdnan/Artificial-Intelligence-Project/README.md

 :clipboard: Traditional student attendance marking

-:clipboard: technique is often facing a lot of trouble and take time.
+:clipboard: Traditional technique is often facing a lot of trouble and take time.

 :clipboard: Traditional method are usually disturbing learning and teaching process.